 One day, we can dream that every scuba diving instructor, dive boat captain, divemaster, dive shop owner, and dive industry professional will start offering quality scuba diving experiences.
 We can.
-Forever.
-Because it will remain a dream unless concrete actions are taken to make it happen.
+Forever!
+Because it will remain a dream unless concrete actions are taken to get us moving in that direction.

 I believe the issue of a lack of quality will only be fixed once an investor will decide to build a business around a quality brand with real quality assurance control.
 It will take time but the rewards will be huge for whoever does it first.